kcl-lang/lib/go/README.md

-# KCL Artifact Library for Go
+# KCL Bindings for Go

 ## Developing